hankfanchiu/ruby-practice/README.md

 The majority of the files under the Ruby directory are of prep-work exercises provided by App Academy.

-There are also notes that I took when learning about Ruby gotchas:
+There are also notes that I took when learning about Ruby Gotchas:

 * [Essentials](/ruby/essentials.md): Senior programmers won't have a problem with these, while junior programmers will usually give only half-answers.